aws-samples/step-functions-workflows-collection/categorization-state-machine/README.md

-# Message categorizing with Amazon Bedrock and Amazon SQS
+# Message categorization with Amazon Bedrock and Amazon SQS

 This workflow demonstrates how you can use Amazon Bedrock to categorize messages and then send them to an Amazon SQS queue for further processing.
-The AWS Serverless Application Model (SAM) template deploys the AWS Step Functions state machine which defines the workflow.
+The AWS Serverless Application Model (SAM) template deploys an AWS Step Functions state machine which defines the workflow.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.